Noemvriana

-Tensions began early in the war, and escalation started in May 1916, where the Greek fortress of Roupel was surrendered to the Central Powers, mainly Bulgarian forces, raising concerns among the Allies of a secret alliance between Greek government and the Central Powers.
-This potential alliance threatened the Allied forces bivouacking in Thessaloniki since late 1915.
-Diplomatic negotiations between King Constantine I and the Allies took place throughout the summer, with the king advocating for Greek neutrality, which would favor the Central Powers.
-The Allies, however, demanded demobilizing the Greek army and surrendering war materials lost at Roupel to ensure Greece’s neutrality.
-However, the failed negotiations by the end of the summer and the Bulgarian Army's advance in Macedonia led to a military coup by Venizelist officers in Thessaloniki.
-Supported by the Allies, former Prime Minister Eleftherios Venizelos established a provisional government in northern Greece to form an army to reclaim territories lost to Bulgaria, thus splitting Greece into two factions.
+The immediate crisis began in May 1916, when the Greek fortress of Roupel, on the northern border, was surrendered to the Central Powers, mainly Bulgarian forces.
+This raised concerns among the Allies of a secret alliance between the Greek government and the Central Powers.
+The Allies feared that the Central Powers, with Greek support, might launch an attack against the Franco-British army that had been invited to Thessaloniki by former Prime Minister Eleftherios Venizelos to assist Serbia and bivouacked there since late 1915.
+Diplomatic negotiations between King Constantine I and the Allies took place in mid-1916, with the King advocating for Greek neutrality, which would favor the Central Powers.
+The Allies demanded the demobilization of the Greek army to ensure Greece's neutrality after the surrender of Fort Roupel.
+However, the failure of negotiations, combined with the Bulgarian Army's advance in Macedonia, led to a military coup by pro-Allied Greek officers supporting Venizelos in Thessaloniki.
+Supported by the Allies, in October 1916, Venizelos established a provisional government in northern Greece to form an army to reclaim territories lost to Bulgaria, thus splitting Greece into two factions.